 Loch Ness in Scotland

-The Loch Ness monster is the subject of endless fascination, and even today, searches continue to uncover this mystery.
-Deep within the waters of Loch Ness, in the Scottish Highlands, lives a creature called Nessie, resembling a long-necked dinosaur.
+The Loch Ness monster is a source of endless fascination, and even today, research continues to unravel this mystery.
+Deep in the waters of Loch Ness, in the Scottish Highlands, a creature named Nessie, resembling a long-necked dinosaur, is said to dwell.
 The legend began in the 6th century and gained momentum in the 1930s when a couple claimed to have spotted a massive creature.
-Although many scientific expeditions have been conducted in the lake, no evidence has ever been found.
-You can take cruises on the lake, and you can also visit the Loch Ness Centre & Exhibition, which tells the entire story and legend.
+Despite many scientific expeditions being conducted in the lake, no evidence has been found.
+You can actually take cruises on the lake, and also visit the Loch Ness Centre & Exhibition, which chronicles the entire history and legend.

 Voir cette publication sur Instagram